singlestore-labs/singlestoredb-dev-image/README.md

 ## How to open a SQL shell?

-The image includes a shell which you can run interactively using `docker exec` like so:
+This image includes a shell which you can run interactively using `docker exec` like so:

 ```bash
 docker exec -it singlestoredb-dev singlestore -p